 Content Grabber always stores data in the internal database before exporting the data to the chosen output format.
 This means you can always export data to a new format without having to extract the data again.

-When exporting the data to a database, Content Grabber automatically creates new database tables if they don't exist, and automatically deletes and re-creates existing database tables if they do not have the correct number of columns.
+When exporting the data to a database, Content Grabber automatically creates new database tables if they don't exist.
+The option Allow drop schema can be set to specify when an agent is allowed to automatically delete and re-create existing database tables if they do not have the correct number of columns.

 Content Grabber supports Oracle databases but only through the Oracle OleDB provider.
 You must first install the Oracle client software before the OleDB provider will work.
 The OleDB provider given by Microsoft supports Oracle only up to version 8i, so you should use the OleDB provider from Oracle.

 Use an Oracle OleDB connection string such as this one: